 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

 Progressive Retinal Atrophy (PRA) Moderate - High Covered under comprehensive plans as a hereditary condition.
-PRA causes progressive vision loss leading to blindness.
-No cure exists, but early detection aids management and adaptation.
-DNA testing is available to identify carriers.
+PRA causes gradual vision loss and eventual blindness.
+Diagnosis requires specialist ophthalmology examination.
+DNA testing is available in Australia to identify carriers.
+No cure exists, but affected cats typically adapt well to indoor living.

-Disclaimer: Treatment costs shown are indicative estimates based on publicly available NZ veterinary pricing data as of early 2026.
+Disclaimer: Treatment costs shown are indicative estimates based on publicly available Australian veterinary pricing data as of early 2026.
 Actual costs vary depending on your location, vet practice, severity of the condition, and treatment approach.
 These figures are not quotes.
 Always consult your veterinarian for diagnosis and treatment options.
 If you've noticed something incorrect, please let us know.

 What Affects Your Abyssinian Insurance Premium

-Understanding these factors can help you find the right cover at a competitive price.
+Understanding these factors helps you find the right cover at a competitive price.

 🐱